ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ### Routing and server integration

-Ant Design Pro uses [React Router](https://github.com/ReactTraining/react-router), so that you can use `browserHistory` or `hashHistory`.
+Ant Design Pro uses [React Router](https://github.com/ReactTraining/react-router) so that you can use `browserHistory` or `hashHistory`.

 `hashHistory` uses a URL such as `https://cdn.com/#/users/123` and take the path following the `#` as the application route. `browserHistory` uses `https://cdn.com/users/123` directly.
-When using `hashHistory` the browser is always request `index.html` under root directory.
+When using `hashHistory` the browser always requests `index.html` under the root directory.
 Using `browserHistory` requires that the server be prepared to handle URLs.
 It should be OK to handle the initial `/`.
 However, when the user jumps back and forth and refreshes `/users/123`, the server receives a `/users/123` request, then you need to configure the server to handle this URL to return the correct index.html.
 If you can control the server, we recommend using browserHistory.

 [express](http://expressjs.com/)
 ```